 In the spring of 1604, Block failed to deliver goods to Cyprus but intercepted a ship heading to Brazil.
 He captured the ship and its goods and took it to Amsterdam.

 This is the event that would change his life and social standing.
-He made a large amount of money from this capture and would gain the reputation as an excellent privateer and this led to him purchasing the house on Oude Waal Street.
+He made a large amount of money from this capture and would gain a reputation as an excellent privateer, and this led to him purchasing the house on Oude Waal Street.